 As we begin the summer, the Baltimore Tree Trust and the Old Goucher Community Association can look back on another great ...Read More »

 Tree Activist in Milton Montford: Congressman Cummings, Under Armour & More

 On May 4th 2016 we were joined by Congressman Cummings, volunteers from Under Armour (UA), community members and tree activists to celebrate ...Read More »

 Ellwood Park gets Bare Root Trees!

-On Saturday March 12th we kicked off our 2016 spring planting in Ellwood Park, planting 63 new BARE ROOT street trees ...Read More »
+On Saturday March 12th we kicked off our 2016 spring planting in Ellwood Park, planting 63 new BARE ROOT street trees with 28 ...Read More »

 Trees Are Coming to Ellwood Park in 2015!

 The Baltimore Tree Trust has launched its spring 2015 tree planting, with 52 new trees in the park in Ellwood ...Read More »

 On March 19th 2016 we hosted a volunteer planting at St. Elizabeth Church of Hungary just north of Patterson Park. ...Read More »

 Thanks to All Our Volunteers for New Trees in McElderry Park & Old Goucher!